Technet (comics): History

-In the Technet's first recorded exploit, they were hired by Opul Lun Sat-Yr-9, the other dimensional counterpart of Opal Luna Saturnyne on an alternate Earth (Earth-794), to hunt down and bring back Byron Bra-Dhok, alias Kaptain Briton, the evil, other dimensional counterpart to Earth-616's Captain Britain.
-Kaptain Briton fled to Captain Britain's Earth, fought Captain Britain and switched costumes with him, thereby deceiving the pursuing Technet, who then mistakenly took Captain Britain prisoner.
-The Technet brought Captain Britain to Sat-Yr-9's Earth.
-There Captain Britain convinced the Technet that he was not the man they had been hired to capture, and the Technet joined Captain Britain in battling the angry Sat-Yr-9's troops.
-Captain Britain returned to his own Earth, where his sister, Psylocke had killed Kaptain Briton when he attempted to assault her.
+In the Technet's first recorded exploit, they were hired by Opul Lun Sat-Yr-9, the other dimensional counterpart of Opal Luna Saturnyne on an alternate Earth (Earth-794), to capture Kaptain Briton, an evil otherdimensional counterpart of Captain Britain.
+Kaptain Briton flees to Captain Britain's Earth and poses as him, switching his costume with that of Captain Britain.
+The members of Technet mistakenly take Captain Britain prisoner and bring him to Sat-Yr-9's Earth.
+There Captain Britain convinced the Technet that he was not the man they had been hired to capture, and the Technet join Captain Britain in battling Sat-Yr-9's troops.

 Later, the Technet traveled on business to the Wereworlds, whose natives become werewolves under a full moon, having been exiled from their home by Sat-Yr-9.
-Here Elmo, a member of the Technet, was fatally wounded by werewolves.
+Elmo, a member of the Technet, is fatally wounded by the werewolves.
 Subsequently, Gatecrasher either seriously injured or killed a member of the 'Berserker Pirates' who attempted to interest her in becoming his lover.
-The pirate's family forced the Technet to turn over all their accumulated wealth as reparations.
-Angered by this reversal in their fortunes, all of the members of the Technet except for Yap and Fascination left the team.
+The pirate's family forces the Technet to turn over all their accumulated wealth as reparations.
+Angered by this reversal in their fortunes, all of the members of the Technet except for Yap and Fascination leave the team.

-Gatecrasher then went to a celebration held by the despot of Kandahar.
-A person she believed to be the despot himself hired her to procure a perfect mathematical model of the universe that was made of rock crystal and that was held and revered by the Incas of 14th century Peru on Earth-616.
-Gatecrasher, Yap, and Fascination journeyed through time to obtain the model, but Gatecrasher and Yap were tricked by the person they believed to be a native high priest into consuming fruit filled with the eggs of deadly parasites.
-Gatecrasher and Yap were thus forced to remain under a cooling waterfall to prevent the eggs inside them from hatching and consuming their bodies from within.
-In actuality, an alien had impersonated both the despot of Kandahar and the high priest, and hoped to force Fascination into his employ through this convoluted plot.
+Gatecrasher travels to a celebration held by the despot of Kandahar.
+A person she believed to be the despot himself hires her to procure a perfect mathematical model of the universe that was held and revered by the Incas of 14th-century Peru.
+Gatecrasher, Yap, and Fascination journey through time to obtain the model, but Gatecrasher and Yap are tricked by the person they believed to be a native high priest into consuming fruit filled with the eggs of deadly parasites.
+Gatecrasher and Yap are forced to remain under a cooling waterfall to prevent the eggs from hatching and consuming their bodies.
+In actuality, an alien had impersonated both the despot of Kandahar and the high priest, and hoped to force Fascination into his employ.
 This alien had already succeeded in hiring the members of the Technet who had just left the group.
 His team was the Special Executive, a future version of the Technet.
-The team's precognitive told him that Fascination would not join the Special Executive for another 300 years.